Should Father & Son be Friends?

 I have tried to be a friend, to believe in him.
 I wanted him to become a historian.
-He took a few courses, was bored silly and, and became a lawyer instead.
+He took a few courses, was bored silly and became a lawyer instead.
 I don't mind.
-Historians are not free to write the truth anyway.
+Historians who write the truth are vilified and fired.

 "We're not raising grass," dad replied.
 "We're raising boys."